Hartford Whalers: Post-departure

 The following summer in 1997, the Binghamton Rangers, the American Hockey League (AHL) affiliate of the New York Rangers, relocated to the Hartford market to take the place of the Whalers, renaming themselves the Hartford Wolf Pack.
 Former Whalers owner Howard Baldwin acquired the right to manage the team in 2010 and announced that the Wolf Pack were changing their name to the Connecticut Whale in the middle of the 2010–11 season, adopting the Whalers' old green-blue-white palette.
-The team changed back to the Hartford Wolf Pack after the Rangers terminated the relationship following the 2012–2013 season.
+The team changed back to the Hartford Wolf Pack after the Rangers terminated the relationship following the 2012–13 season.

-Glen Wesley was the last Whaler still active with the Hartford/Carolina franchise, upon his retirement on June 5, 2008, though his stint was not continuous, playing seven games for the Toronto Maple Leafs in 2003 after a deadline deal before re-signing in Carolina in the 2003 off-season.
+Glen Wesley was the last Whaler still active with the Hartford/Carolina franchise, upon his retirement on June 5, 2008, though his stint was not continuous, playing seven games for the Toronto Maple Leafs at the end of the 2002–03 season after a deadline deal before re-signing with Carolina in the 2003 off-season.
 Craig Adams was the last player drafted in Whalers' history.
 However, Adams did not become a member of the team until 2000, after the team had already moved to North Carolina, and he retired in 2015.

 Goaltender Jean-Sebastien Giguere was the final former Hartford Whalers player still playing in the NHL; he retired after the end of the 2013–14 season.
 Robert Petrovicky was the last former Whaler active in professional hockey, playing in European leagues through the end of the 2015–16 season.

+Uniforms

+New England: 1972–1979

+As the New England Whalers, the team generally wore dark green and white uniforms with a similar style to the iconic Detroit Red Wings uniforms.
+The uniforms feature the team roundel in front and the Pucky logo on either shoulder.
+In 1974, the white uniform added yellow trim and replaced the roundel logo with the "harpoon W" logo, and the following year, the green uniform adopted the same elements.
+In 1977, the striping on the waist and socks was modified.

+Green uniform era: 1979–1992

+After becoming the Hartford Whalers, the team adopted its most iconic uniform design: green and white uniforms with blue, white and green stripes and the new Peter Good-designed logo in front.
+The design underwent a few cosmetic changes, such as wearing Cooperalls in the 1982–83 season, switching from angular to straight sleeve stripes and back during the early 1990s, and removing the Pucky logo in 1985.

+Blue and silver uniform era: 1992–1997

+For the Whalers' final years in Hartford, the team switched their primary colors to dark blue and added silver accents to the logo and striping.
+The numbers received extra contrasting trim.